 Hitchhiking from Zagreb to Bora Bora

 As strange as it might sound, that has been a big dream of mine for many years.
-I used to tell my friends and family how I was going to hitchhike to Bora Bora, but no one believed me and I was not joking.
+I used to tell my friends and family how I was going to hitchhike to Bora Bora, but no one believed me.
+I was not joking though.

-In the spring of 2013. my international client had to close down the office in Zagreb due to financial troubles.
-It affected the business that I had with my Austrian partner, so I closed down our office and decided it’s time to turn another dream of mine into reality.
+In the spring of 2013. my international client closed down the office in Zagreb due to financial troubles.
+It affected the business that I had with my Austrian business partner, so I closed down our office and decided it’s time to turn another dream of mine into reality.

-3 years and 8 months later, 25 countries, around 70 000 kilometers, 14 jobs, 7 months of hitchhiking the same boat, several trips to the police stations, few illnesses and countless encounters of sadness, pure happiness and everything in between – this journey was not just a trip, but my everyday life.
+3 years and 8 months later, 25 countries, many kilometers and numerous jobs, 7 months of hitchhiking the same boat, several trips to the police stations, few illnesses and countless encounters of sadness, happiness and everything in between – I finally reached Bora Bora.
+This journey was not just a trip.
+It became my everyday life.

 Why Bora Bora?

 Because it is far from my country and it's not easy to get there by hitchhiking only.
 It has a funny name, it is stunning and it's known as a posh getaway for the rich people.
 I'm not materially rich, so it was a fun challenge to try to get there by hitchhiking only.

 Realistically, it didn’t have to take 3,8 years to get there.
 I could have done it faster, but in that scenario I would miss out on many amazing experiences.
 I didn’t want to hurry, because this journey was not a race and I appriciated every second of it -- all the good and bad included.